Vegan coconut cake with custard is a gorgeous dessert that combines the tropical essence of coconut with the rich, creamy texture of custard.

 Tips

-• Use the syrup to moisten the spongecake.
-This is common practice in most Italian sponge cakes.
-It really makes a massive difference and it will make your cake super moist and yummy.
+• Use the syrup to moisten the sponge cake.
+This is standard practice in most Italian sponge cakes.

 • Apply coconut with a small spatula.
-We tried applying the coconut with our hands, but that’s very very messy.
+We tried applying the coconut with our hands, but that was very, very messy.

 Storage